jasongrimes/jekyll-chapterbook/README.md

 The `toc-chapters-full.html` helper allows you to make a table of contents page, including chapter abstracts (if any).

+Parameters:
+- `show_drafts`: If `true`, also show draft chapters.
+Useful for showing an "outline" view of the book.

+For example,
-For example, create a `_chapters/000-front/010-toc.md` page with the following contents.
+to create a table of contents at the front of your book with the URL `/toc`, create a `_chapters/000-front/010-toc.md` page with contents like the following.

 ```yaml
 ---